MetaJT/PageReplacementAlgorithms/README.md

 ## How it works
 - The main function calls for the `PageReplacement class` to access the different page replacement algorithms.
+- In the `main.py` program each of the algorithms are called and will display their results accordingly in the terminal.

 ## Quick Start
 ```